saintjohnsnorthwesternmilitaryacademy/2018FallSurvivalGuide/faucher.md

-always remember to be where you are suppost to be at the right time always respect your leadership always remember to go to bed ontime
+always remember to be where you are suppost to be at the right time always respect your leadership always remember to go to bed ontime always remember to hand in your assignments ontime always remember to leave campus and come back to campus in the proper uniform always remember to adress someone by there rank remember that if you make life easy for your leadership that they will reward you with free time and other things don't bring any controband iteams to campus